maxwellmuchiri/phase-4-rails-route-params-readme/README.md

 ## Setup

-Fork and clone this repo, then run:
+Fork and clne this repo, then run:

 ```console
 $ bundle install